We plan for power demand, water supply and more

-The operation of a large and complex electric system requires careful study and continuous planning.
-BC Hydro must plan ahead to account for the variable factors that can affect the hour-to-hour, day-to-day and long-term supply of electricity.
+A lot of careful study and continuous planning goes into the operation of a large and complex electric system.
+We need to plan ahead to account for various factors and changing conditions that can affect the hour-to-hour, day-to-day and long-term supply of electricity.

 Operations planning is guided by: